3 Types of Business Insurance for Startups

 In most states, you’ll find that workers compensation is a requirement, even if you have one employee.
 As an employer, it is your job to ensure all of your employees stay safe, this type of policy will cover things like wage replacement, medical expenses, etc. Workers comp will cover any injury that occurred in the workplace or anywhere the employee was acting in the “course and scope” of employment.
 At a high level, workers compensation will cover just about any work-related injury or illness, regardless of whose fault it was.

-These types of coverages are just the baseline of business insurance.
+These types of coverages are just the baseline of business insurance for Startups.
 As your startup grows, you’ll hire more employees, bring in more revenue, and have an ever growing product that will require more protection.
 To ensure your business has the right coverage, call CoverWallet.
 An online insurance broker that helps small businesses, just like yourself, understand the world of business insurance.